minhhoangbui/minhhoangbui.github.io/_posts/2018-6-1-sagemaker-tut.md

 image: img/sagemaker_tut/eyecatch_sagemaker.png
 ---

 Nowadays, deployment plays a major role in applying Deep Learning in daily life.
 We could build an algorithm and develop a demo in our development machine.
-However, to put these algorithm in production at large scale, using Deep Learning framework offered by large corporation is a requirement.
+However, to put these algorithm in production at large scale, using Deep Learning framework offered by large corporations is a requirement.
 Today, I will introduce AWS SageMaker from Amazon.

 # I. What is SageMaker

 According to *Amazon Web Service(AWS)*:

-> Amazon SageMaker is a fully managed machine learning service.
+> Amazon SageMaker is a fully-managed machine learning service.
 With Amazon SageMaker, data scientists and developers can quickly and easily build and train machine learning models, and then directly deploy them into a production-ready hosted environment.

-We can imagine this way: SageMaker, alongside with S3 and Elastic Container Service(ECS), form an ecosystem for Machine Learning practitioners to store their dataset, build and package algorithms, train and store the model, maybe run the inference if necessary.
+We can imagine this way: SageMaker, alongside with S3 and Elastic Container Service(ECS), form an ecosystem for Machine Learning practitioners to store their datasets, build and package algorithms, train and store the models, maybe run the inference if necessary.

 <p align="center">
  <img src="/img/sagemaker_tut/sagemaker-architecture.png" alt="" align="middle">
  <div align="center">Machine Learning task cycle <a href="https://docs.aws.amazon.com/sagemaker/latest/dg/images/ml-concepts-10.png">Source</a></div>
 </p>

-In SageMaker, we can call an algorithm through a Jypyter Notebook, supply it the dataset from S3 Storage, choose the instance type then run the notebook.
+In SageMaker, we can call an algorithm through a Jupyter Notebook, supply it the dataset from S3 Storage, choose the instance type then run the notebook.

 <p align="center">
  <img src="/img/sagemaker_tut/sagemaker-architecture.png" alt="" align="middle">